 But they were all wearing face masks.
 In Barbados.
 Now, that’s a first.

-Onto the fruit of this post that’s intended to encourage (and yes i made a calm and instant detour to reach home.)
+Onto the fruit of this post that’s intended to encourage (and yes i made a calm detour to reach home.)

 Regardless of if you’re a believer or not, you know beyond a shadow of a doubt that something major is going on around the world right now.